Courses Available Online, Virtually and Classroom

 1. The Benefits of Risk Assessment

-At a headline level the IOSH Managing Safely certification provides a basic understanding of health and safety.
-It goes without saying that the more team members that have a good understanding of the importance of health and safety, the better for both all workers and the business itself.
+At a headline level, the IOSH Managing Safely certification provides a basic understanding of health and safety.
+It goes without saying that the more team members that have a good understanding of the importance of health and safety, the better for both workers and the business itself.

-Dealing with danger however, is only half the battle.
+Dealing with danger, however, is only half the battle.
 Understanding how and why potential hazards have come about in the first place is equally important and people completing IOSH Managing Safely will gain this understanding.
-Understanding how to investigate hazards forms a big part of the IOSH Managing Safely syllabus and provides a huge benefit to businesses and workers alike by learning from past mistakes and ensuring risk is kept to a minimum in the future.
+Understanding how to investigate hazards is a key part of the IOSH Managing Safely syllabus and provides a huge benefit to businesses and workers alike by learning from past mistakes and ensuring risk is kept to a minimum in the future.

 2. Reduced Absence

-One of the biggest effects to a business with poor health and safety procedures is the inevitable hit it has on productivity.
+One of the biggest effects on a business with poor health and safety procedures is the inevitable hit it has to productivity.
 In the worst cases, where staff are seriously injured, there is a period of unavoidable downtime while the member(s) of staff recuperate.
 This has the potential to cost businesses a significant amount of money in down time and potentially legal costs.
-In fact, during 2017 workplace injuries cost UK businesses £5.2 billion!
+In fact, during 2017, workplace injuries cost UK businesses £5.2 billion!

 3. Confident Staff